shehabkotb/7-segment-keypad-interfacing/readme.md

 # 7 segment & keypad interfacing
-button pressed on keypad is displayed on sevensegment
+button pressed on keypad is displayed on seven segment